 You know how your friends feel —the jet lag, the internal exhaustion from fighting back tears and holding your game face in place as you say farewell to your first taste of a “normal” family and return to the familiarity of a building bursting with single beds, cold showers and communal clothing.
 You know the fear of being fifteen and without family in a country at war.
 You know how it feels to hold those empty guns in your almost-man hands and have Ukrainian Army physicians examine your every crevice to see if you are fit for service to your country.
 At barely sixteen, you have already been groomed by recruiters and experienced unnecessary operations to prepare you for life as a fighter.

 I’m a fighter, too.
 You don’t know that about me, yet.
 You will learn.
-You will see what Moms are made of.
-I realize your birth mothers never fought for you.
+You will see what this Mom is made of.
+You lost your birth families.
+They lost their fight with life.
 You see, they fought other battles, battles I pray you will never need to fight.
 Addiction is a terrible thing, my boys—a destructive thing.
 Chemical dependency eats families from the inside out.
 This, I know.
 Someday I will tell you my story.

 I type these words from our double bed in the cluttered room the four of us share here in Kiev— Honey, me, and the two of you.
 I can lean my head to the left at this very moment and watch you sleeping in your bunks: your rhythmic breathing almost in sync as your summer-browned shoulders peek from the covers.
 You are my sons.
 The judge said so two weeks ago.
 (Of course my heart has known that truth for over a year now, even from before I wrote you an open letter at the end of last August.)